jostrm/azure-enterprise-scale-ml/01-install_quickstart.md

   - Windows computer:  [environment_setup/user_dev_env_install/automl_setup.cmd](./environment_setup/user_dev_env_install/automl_setup.cmd)
   - Mac computer:  [environment_setup/user_dev_env_install/automl_setup_mac.sh](./environment_setup/user_dev_env_install/automl_setup.cmd)

-# 2 (Alt A)) NEW Azure Devops project - Import the Azure Devops project (template project)
-- It has the `ESML as submodule`, and MLops template ready to run, but you need to run the following command to see the files (not just an empty folder)
-- Open GIT command prompt, go to your local root folder for the code, run below:

-> git submodule update --init --recursive

-# 2 (Alt B) EXISTING Azure Devops project - "link" ESML (GIT subclassing)
+# 2 (Alt A) NEW Azure Devops project - "link" ESML (GIT subclassing)

 -  Add ESML as a GIT Submodule "linked" to your GIT repo
+- Creat a "project001" folder on local machine, open GIT command prompt there, then run:
+> git config --system core.longpaths true
 > git submodule add https://github.com/jostrm/azure-enterprise-scale-ml

 - Use the PIPELINE mlops-templates, to quickly get your project working as the ESML template project Located here:  [./esml/azure_provisioning/azure_devops_pipelines/](./esml/azure_provisioning/azure_devops_pipelines/)
+# 2 (Alt B) EXISTING Azure Devops project - Import the Azure Devops project (template project)
+- Project already hashas the `ESML as submodule`, and MLops template ready to run, but you need to run the following command to see the files (not just an empty folder)
+- Open GIT command prompt, go to your local root folder for the code, run below:

+> git config --system core.longpaths true
+> git submodule update --init --recursive

 # 3) Create the Azure Resources needed
 The button below will deploy Azure Machine Learning and its related resources, BUT you may want to tailor to YOUR `naming convention`